AlexIII/GRAFEN/readme.md

 ## Program arguments

-Specify file for the output field:
+Specify data files

-`-gravGrd7 grdField.grd`			- Surfer grd7 file.
+`-grd7 grdField.grd`		- Gravity field field input-output.
+Surfer grd7 file.
 Grid dimensions are used as file input.
 All coordinates in Gauss-Kruger projection (km).
 Old grid values are ignored and will be rewritten.

+`-dens dens_model`			- Directory with layered density model (set of grd7 files).
+The top layer treated as density distribution in the topography layer.

+`-topoHeightGrd7 topo.grd`  - Surfer grd7 file.
+Height map (upper boundry of the model) in km.
+Grid dimensions are in Gauss-Kruger projection (km).

 Specify input parameters:
-`-topoGrd7 grdTopo.grd`			- Surfer grd7 file.
-Height map (upper boundry of the model).
-Grid dimensions are in Gauss-Kruger projection (km).

-`-dens VAL`			- Model constant density in g/cm^3.
-A number.
+`-fieldOnTopo`				- (optional) Calculate field on the topography heights.

+`-Hf 0.00001`				- Height over the Ellipsoid on which the field is being calculated (km).
+This parameter is ignored if `-dat3D` was specified.
+It is not recommended to pass exactly 0.

+`-Hfrom -81` 				- Depth of the lower grid layer (density model)

+`-Hto 0` 					- Depth of the upper grid layer (density model)

+`-Hn 81` 					- Number of layers of the density model (must be same as amount of files in dens_model)

+`-l0 57` 					- Central meridian for Gauss-Kruger projection

+`-DPR 180` 				    - (optional) Radius of point-field replacement (in km).
+If you don't specify this option, replacement radius will be automatically deduced, based on condition that the output field accuracy won't be reduced more than by 0.1%.

+`-toRel`					- (optional) Convert input density model to relative values

+`-noInvFileOrder`			- (optional) Don't invert the file order of density model

+`-transposeSolver`		    - (optional) Solve gravity problem with transposed forward gravity field operator.
+Files in dens_model will be rewritten, "output field" is now treated as input.

 `-Req VAL`			        - (optional) Equatorial radius, km.
-(6378.245km if not specified) `-Rpol VAL`			- (optional) Polar radius, km.
+(6378.245km if not specified)

+`-Rpol VAL`			        - (optional) Polar radius, km.
 (6356.863km if not specified)

-`-DPR 180` 			-(optional) Radius of point-field replacement (in km).
-If you don't specify this option, replacement radius will be automatically deduced, based on condition that the output field accuracy won't be reduced more than by 0.1%.
-Set to '-1' to disable (default).

-`-nx`			      - (optional) Calculate gravity field along x normal.
-`-ny`			      - (optional) Calculate gravity field along y normal.
-`-nz`			      - (optional) Calculate gravity field along z normal.

-`-flat` 				- Calculate gravity field for 'flat' model.

 ## License